University of Arkansas at Little Rock

 - Contracts, Agreements, and MOUs.
 All university contracts, agreements (including professional service contracts, international student exchange agreements, and software license agreements), as well as MOUs that contain vendor specified terms and conditions are initially reviewed by the contract review manager.
-The entire document is reviewed for all required language and impermissible clauses.
-If necessary, complex agreements are submitted to the university’s legal counsel for review.
+The entire document is reviewed for all required language and impermissible clauses and routed to general counsel if required pursuant to the provisions of UASP 300.1.
 Upon determining the contract, agreement, or MOU complies with all state laws and board policies, the document is executed by either the chancellor or the vice chancellor for finance and administration.
 No other campus employees are authorized to sign on behalf of the university.
 As a practical matter, most contracts and agreements are executed by the vice chancellor for finance and administration.
-Contracts requiring University of Arkansas System staff approval (such as those exceeding $250,000) are forwarded to the System vice president for administration for review and signature.
+Contracts requiring University of Arkansas System staff approval are forwarded to the System vice president for administration for review and signature.

 - Special Situations/Exceptions.
 The university relies on the internal control environment to protect the interests and manage the risks of the university; therefore, exceptions, if allowed, must be approved by the Office of Finance and Administration.